alshdavid-labs/reallystate/README.md

 ## Tooling

-Familiarf tooling experience using Redux dev tools and time travel.
-This is compatible with rxjs operators if you want to `.map/.filter` your way to functional success.
+Familiar tooling experience using Redux dev tools and time travel.
+Features compatibility with rxjs operators if you want to `.map/.filter` your way to functional success.

 <img width="520px" src="/sample.gif">